 Employ a step-by-step approach – invoice on time, send reminders on time, escalate the “tone” of the reminders; use email initially (it is more cost effective), progress to phone calls for the more recalcitrant.
 If a client is not paying you, be prepared to explore why not – is it service related, are they experiencing cash flow issues themselves, etc. Only as a last resort should you pursue legal action as it effectively burns your relationship with the client.
 Finally, do not say, “If you don’t pay this today I will sue you”, unless you mean it, because if you don’t follow through, you have left yourself nowhere to go.

 Say thank you for payments

 When a payment comes in on time, a “thank you” email builds goodwill ahead of the next invoice, and sometimes a thank you for a late payment helps get the next one in on time.
 If a client pays me late and has other unpaid invoices, I email thanking them for the payment and reminding them of the remaining invoices, also of the options we offer to make payment easy – such as direct debit.

-Following these steps will not create 100% success in getting paid on time – but it will give you the best possible chance of beating the odds.
+Following these steps will not create 100 percent success in getting paid on time – but it will give you the best possible chance of beating the odds.

 Subscribing or upgrading your MYOB software will ensure your business is always compliant with tax changes, including the government’s new SuperStream system for paying super contributions.
 If you don’t have MYOB online accounting software, compare the range, there’s an online accounting solution for every stage of your business.